How to choose the right hearing protection at work

 Why can’t we buy hearing protection based on the NRR level?

-NRR means Noise Reduction Rating and is a system used in America to assess hearing protection.
+NRR means Noise Reduction Rating and is a system used in the USA to assess hearing protection.
 Here in the UK, and in the EU, we use SNR - the Single Number Rating.
 NRR and SNR are not the same, they are calculated differently and can have quite a difference between their values.
 NRR has no relevance here and cannot be used.

 For transparency, what kickbacks or referral payments do you get for recommending hearing protection?

 None.
 As you can see, there are no links to suppliers on any of the recommended hearing protection named on this website, there is no way for any supplier to know a recommendation was made here if you choose to buy them.
-This is also why I do not sell hearing protection - the issue of raising a hearing protection issue in a noise assessment but then also selling the solution seems too much of a conflict of interest.
+This is also why I do not sell hearing protection - the issue of raising a hearing protection problem in a noise assessment but then also selling the solution seems too much of a conflict of interest.

-Helpful advice and guidance on specific areas of hearing protection at work
+More advice and guidance on specific areas of hearing protection at work

 As I have spent over 30 years working in workplace noise safety, I’ve identified some of the common issues and questions which come up with hearing protection and put together short articles giving advice and guidance on them.